-- Bhutan is the pioneering nation to create the measurement of national happiness officially.
+- Bhutan is the pioneering nation in creating the measurement of national happiness officially.
 The index is called Gross National Happiness (GNH).
-The government has emphasized GNH rather than the rest of the world who give priority to GDP.
+The government has emphasised GNH, prioritising GDP over the rest of the world.
 This Himalayan nation intends to track the happiness of the population.
-The United Nations adopted this idea and released a World Happiness report in the year 2012.
+The United Nations adopted this idea and released a World Happiness report in 2012.

-- Before the focus on internal happiness was started, the Bhutanese government has been accused of human rights violations against ethnic minorities living there, especially of Nepalese origin.
-As a result, as many as 100,000 were forced out of the country or into refugee camps.
-The United States accepted more than 95,000 Bhutanese refugees since 2008.
+- Before the focus on internal happiness started, the Bhutanese government was accused of human rights violations against ethnic minorities living there, especially those of Nepalese origin.
+As a result, 100,000 were forced out of the country or into refugee camps.
+The United States has accepted more than 95,000 Bhutanese refugees since 2008.

-- Bhutan is unique where the inheritance of land, house, and animals is passed on to the eldest daughter rather than the son or sons like in most Asian cultures.
-The husband often moves into the home of his new wife until he becomes financially independent.
+- Bhutan is unique, where the inheritance of land, house, and animals is passed on to the eldest daughter rather than the son or sons, like in most Asian cultures.
+The husband often moves into his new wife’s home until he becomes financially independent.